 The C-POD consists of a polypropylene casing with hydrophone housing at one end and a removable lid at the other end.
-There is a metal retaining ring around the centre of the POD that holds the mooring line.
-There is a yellow anti-chafing tube on the mooring line.
-This should be positioned to prevent the POD lid from wearing the line during deployment.

 C-PODs are very robust, but be careful not to drop the C-POD or subject it to hard knocks, as this might interrupt the power supply.